Close Banner

 Inside This Post Inside This Post

 As you've probably learned by now, Walt Disney World vacations require lots of planning, and dining is no different.
-While the quick-service restaurants in the parks are always an option, most families visiting Disney World would like to have at least a few meals that aren't fast food.
+While the quick-service restaurants in the parks are always an option, most families visiting Disney World would like to include at least one table-service meal.
 For that, we highly recommend making Advance Dining Reservations, or "ADRs" for short.
 With dinner shows, character meals, fine dining, buffets, deluxe views and everything in between ... yeah, it's safe to say you'll want to book an ADR or two for your next trip!

 Ins and Outs of Disney World Advanced Dining Reservations - Mobile Check-In Sign